mmcorrelo/RayTracer/README.md

 This project is a simple Raytracer.
 In this project will be contemplated topics such as:
-- Shadows
+- First rays*
-- Multisampling
+- Shadows*
-- Reflections
+- Reflections*
 - Refractions
- and more things I remember to add :p
+- Anti-aliasing*
+- Motion Blur
+- Area Lights
+- Path Tracing with importance sampling
+- Russian roulette

+* already implemented

 For any reason needs to contact me, you cant to correlomm at gmail dot com

 Current screenshot:
 - Rendering time: 21min and 33 seconds
 - Processor: Intel® Pentium(R) Dual CPU T3200 @ 2.00GHz × 2

 ![ScreenShot](https://raw.github.com/mmcorrelo/RayTracer/dev/screenshot.bmp)